pencil-js/.github/contributing.md

     cd pencil.js
     npm install

-We use [lerna](https://lernajs.io/) to manage the modular aspect of the project.
-So, you have to run the `init` script.

-    npm run init

-Then, you'll need to create a new branch to host your modifications.
+Finally, you'll need to create a new branch to host your modifications.
 Use a relevant name for your branch (ex: new_heart_component, refacto_all_tests ...).

     git checkout -b <YOUR_BRANCH_NAME>